SteffenBauer/PocketPuzzles/README.md

 Connect your PocketBook with you PC with an USB cable.
 Copy `release/SGTPuzzles.app` to the folder `/applications` on your device.
 Unmount the USB connection, and reboot the PocketBook.
 You should now see an entry `@SGTPuzzles` among your apps.

+If you want the newest possible version build from the latest commit, use `release/nightly/SGTPuzzles.app`.

 ### Build

 Clone the [pocketbook SDK](https://github.com/blchinezu/pocketbook-sdk/) and set it up for the firmware of your device.